oliviaalexander/react-calculator/README.md

 ## React Calculator

-Building this React calculator is serving as a fun and lighthearted project to grow my React skillset!
+Building this calculator is serving as a fun and lighthearted project to grow my React skillset!